Ship Wake Detection in SAR Images via Sparse Regularization: Theoretical Preliminaries

 \subsection{Bayesian Inference in Inverse Problems}

-Assume the aim is to extract information about the object of interest (unknown) signal $x$ given an observation signal $y$.
+Assume the aim is to extract information about the unknown signal $x$ given an observation signal $y$.
 Then, suppose a statistical model which defines the relation of $y$ to $x$ can be expressed.
 This statistical model is referred to as the likelihood $p(y|x)$.
-Obtaining $x$ from $y$ might contain lots of uncertainties and thus extracting information belonging to $x$ would be ill-posed and problematic.
+Obtaining $x$ from $y$ might contain numerous uncertainties and thus extracting information belonging to $x$ would be ill-posed and problematic.
 The Bayesian inference framework helps to reduce these uncertainties by employing knowledge on $x$, namely the prior of $x$, which can promote structural properties such as sparsity.

 Hence, incorporating this prior in conjunction with the observed statistical model, creates the knowledge on $x$ given $y$, namely the posterior distribution $p(x|y)$ via Bayes' theorem: